-He'll put sticky patches called electrodes on the front of the thigh above your knee.
+They'll put sticky patches called electrodes on the front of the thigh above your knee.
 A wire connects each one to the TENS machine.
-He turns it on, and when he does, tiny electrical signals tingle the nerves in your muscle.
+They turn it on, and when he does, tiny electrical signals tingle the nerves in your muscle.
 This boosts the flow of your blood and helps ease pain.

 How Long Will It Take for My Knee to Get Better?

 Your doctor or physical therapist will tell you how often you need to go to therapy.
 It might be several times a week for 6 weeks or longer.
 The amount depends on how much your knee hurts and whether or not you had surgery.